My Favorite Greek Yogurt Dessert Recipe: Healthy and Delicious

 - H. pylori infection

-If you're watching your sugar intake you may want to try some of the sugar-free yogurts that are available.
-I found a low carb brand that I am happy with.
+- If you're watching your sugar intake you may want to try some of the no added sugar or plain yogurts that are available.
+I prefer buying plain greek yogurt and adding stevia to sweeten the taste.

-If your palate doesn't jump for joy when trying yogurt, just add it to a nice, delicious smoothie.
+- If your palate doesn't jump for joy when trying yogurt, just add it to a healthy delicious smoothie.

 © 2010 Audrey Hunt